tbidne/shrun/documentation/configuration.md

 > [!TIP]
 >
-> In general, each option `--foo` has a `--no-foo` variant that disables CLI and toml configuration for that field.
-For example, the `--no-console-log-command` option will instruct `shrun` to ignore both CLI `--console-log-command` and toml `console-log.command`, ensuring the default behavior is used (i.e. no command logging).
+> Some options allow an `off` value, which disables toml configuration for that field.
+For example, `--console-log-command off` will disable command logging, regardless of the toml settings.

 > [!NOTE]
 >